Werameli/Werameli/README.md

-## If you having any issues using my programs, please, DM me at telegram!
+## If you having any issues using my programs, please, DM me on Twitter!
 Link down below

 ### Hi!
 I'm Werameli, multi-purpose developer!  💻
 #### Multi-Purpose means I can develop web and desktop projects!